huawei-noah/SMARTS/competition/track1/train/README.md

 The example uses PPO from [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3) reinforcement learning library.

 **This example is only meant to demonstrate one potential method of developing an RL model for the `multi-scenario-v0` environments.
-The trained RL policy here does not fully solve the task environments.**
+The RL policy here has not been trained to solve the task environments.**

 ## Setup
 + Use `python3.8` to develop your model.